-The typical CGS enrollment cap for a 3-credit face-to-face class is 35 and online sections typically cap at 25-30 students (except for W courses).
+The typical CGS enrollment cap for a 3-credit face-to-face class is 35 and online sections cap at 20-25 students.
 These enrollment caps can be changed upon request.

 Seat Reserves

 To better accommodate CGS students, the College typically reserves a number of seats in its sections specifically for our students.
 These seats will remain reserved until a designated date each term, after which any unfilled seats will be open to all students.